How much does solar panel maintenance cost?

 Regular inspections and cleaning of the panels are important to ensure the system operates efficiently and identifies potential issues early.

-Proper maintenance every few years by your local installer and regular inspections can help minimise the need for costly repairs.
+Proper maintenance every few years by your local solar panel installer and regular inspections can help minimise the need for costly repairs.

 The costs of solar panel maintenance